The Thing About RSV - Premier Pediatric Urgent Care Provider in Texas - Little Spurs Pediatric Urgent Care

 According to the CDC almost everyone will have had RSV by the time they are two years old.
 Out of the 2.1 million children under five years old diagnosed with RSV, around 60,000 are hospitalized.
 This is 60,000 too many, but it is important to remember that while RSV can be very scary, it is a virus, and viruses must run their course.

 RSV is one of the cold viruses seen every year with a season extending from about October through March.
 Children may have fever accompanied with runny nose, nasal congestion, and cough.
 Wheezing often develops with RSV, however; it is more common in children less than two years of age.
 There is no cure for the infection, but there are medications that may help with some of the symptoms.
 Unfortunately, the younger the child, the less effective and safe the medication may be.
 In babies, sometimes nasal saline and suctioning is the only effective treatment.
+For urgent concerns, kids urgent care can provide timely support and guidance.

 If you believe your child has RSV, the following treatments are available: